When MVVM Goes Wrong in SwiftUI

 }

 If loading state is an important user-visible behavior, test it.
 If an intermediate state is just an implementation detail, be careful.
-Tests should protect how the ViewModel maps outputs into state, not freeze how a use case is triggered.
+Tests should protect how the ViewModel maps meaningful results into state, not freeze how a use case is triggered.

 #What You Should Remember